Princeton Composition Ph.D. Portfolio

 Copper Ouroboros (for tuba and electronics)

-Copper Ouroboros is the beginning of my experiments with a small speaker inside of the tuba.
+Copper Ouroboros is a piece for tuba and electronics.
+I use a small speaker placed inside of the bell to create unpredictable interferences with the acoustic.
 The playback above will start at the climax of the piece, from 4’30” – 7’00”.
 This section is realized on pages 2-3 of the score.

 Amateur Geology (for string trio)